yarrow flowers

 There are, for me.
 Not always the same ones, because commonly used words, like skirt lengths and seasons, are subject to change.

-This year the word that makes me want to scream every time I hear it is 'arguably.'
+A year or three ago the word that made me want to scream every time I heard it was 'arguably.'
 Now it's a perfectly good word, the adverb form of 'arguable', meaning 'subject to debate, dispute, or question'.
 Trust me, I've checked a bunch of dictionaries, including OED, the final authority, which tells us its meaning hasn't changed since 1611.

 So why did I hear on my favorite jazz station that So-and-so is arguably the best musician of his class?
 Was there an off-mike battle about whether his music was worth playing?